jonasblunck/ccm/README.md

 ## Overview

-CCM is a tool that analyzes c, c++, c#, javascript and TypeScript code and reports back with cyclomatic complexity metric.
+CCM is a tool that analyzes c, c++, c#, javascript, TypeScript and PowerShell code and reports back with cyclomatic complexity metric.
+Note at the moment, for PowerShell files (.ps1 and .psm1), only functions are analyzed, not the entire .ps1 script file.
+This will come in a later iteration.

 ## Command line usage
 To use CCM.exe, simply use one of the two modes for invocation: